JayMtz/SpotifyUploader/README.md

 - How it performs this
   - Takes in a list of JSON objects that is a list of songs to be added to a SQL table
   - Uses the Spotify Web API to gain authorization to a users Spotify account to create a new playlist and upload to it
-  - takes the list of songs from a SQL table and uploads them onto a users newly created Spotify playlist
+  - Takes the list of songs from a SQL table and uploads them onto a users newly created Spotify playlist
   - *In order to not allow end user access to delete and retrieve database info, database management such as gets & deletes must be done outside of this program*

 ### The following endpoints to perform User actions